jpartlow/workstation/README.md

 [data/jpartlow-k8s.yaml](data/jpartlow-k8s.yaml)
 is a hiera config I'm using.

-The required workstation::profiles is just 'workstation::k8s'; the dev_account_base class is setting up my dev environment in addition to k8s.
+The required workstation::profile is just 'workstation::profile::holodeck'; the dev_account_base class is setting up my dev environment in addition to k8s.

 The required k8s parameters are:

-* workstation::k8s::dev_user - the user account to install some tools and copy license files to
+* workstation::profile::holodeck::dev_user - the user account to install some tools and copy license files to
-* workstation::k8s::replicated_license_file - local path to your replicated license yaml
+* workstation::profile::holodeck::replicated_license_file - local path to your replicated license yaml
-* workstation::k8s::cd4pe_license_file - local path to your cd4pe license json
+* workstation::profile::holodeck::cd4pe_license_file - local path to your cd4pe license json

 The latter two files are used by [holodeck-manifests] when running test targets.